Filmora video editor!

 Exporting is easy,

 - Click on the Export button on the tab bar.

 - Select a file format and resolution to export.

 Exporting duration depends on the total duration of the video and the resolution you preferred.

-I hope this quick guide helps you to get a brief idea about how Filmora Videos works and how it will going to work for you.
+I hope this quick guide helps you to get a brief idea about how Filmora going to be useful for you.